mg/hog/c5/int_partition.md

 5.2: How to Convert a Recursive Function to an Iterator

-The trick to turn a recursuive function is to maintain an agenda of todo items, where each item is the state of each invocation of the recursive version.
+The trick to turn a recursive function is to maintain an agenda of todo items, where each item is the state of each invocation of the recursive version.
 The agenda replaces the stack management we get when we use recursion.

 The integer partition problem is to break an integer into all possible integer components that sum to the original integer.
 E.g *6* breaks in to: